Cox-Automotive/alks-cli/README.md

 # Output Formats

-ALKS will output in a variety of formats:
+ALKS CLI will output in a variety of formats:

 * `json`: Outputs a JSON object
 * `env`: Outputs Bash/Windows environment variable string.
 You can wrap this call in an eval:  `eval $(alks keys create -o env)`